Ravonna: Powers and abilities

-Ravonna has a gifted intellect, but other than superhuman durability she has no superhuman powers.
+Ravonna Renslayer does not possess superhuman abilities but has a gifted intellect.
 She is a formidable hand-to-hand combatant, and has mastery of various types of exotic weaponry.
 She also has mastery of a vast array of futuristic technology.
-She has received advanced schooling in the arts and sciences of the 41st Century.
+Renslayer has received advanced schooling in the arts and sciences of the 41st century.
 She wears body armor of an unknown composition, and uses various futuristic technology including vibro-knives, concussion blasters, and shape-shifting technology enabling her to alter her appearance at will.

+Furthermore, an incarnation of Renslayer becomes Moon Knight after being granted the ability of retroactive reincarnation.